 Photographs are showcased and revealed for the first time at the event, which for the last four years has been held at a local brewery.

 “BRANCH cares and just to be a part of that and live that mission is just awesome, and NCHS is an amazing place,” member Michele Brown said.

 Members come from different businesses all across the Omaha metropolitan area, and many discovered the board through past members or even members of the agency’s Board of Directors.

-Some, like director Kelli Sweet who has been on the board since 2014, have an even more personal tie to the agency.
+Some, like Kelli Sweet who has been on the board since 2014, have an even more personal tie to the agency.

 “I wanted to give back to NCHS as I was adopted through the agency, and they assisted me in meeting my birth mother,” Sweet said.
 “I enjoy the opportunity to work with other like-minded individuals who have high energy and enthusiasm for the mission of the organization.”